 Resources are deployable runtime apps and databases.
 Each app resource contains a list of its components, which can be web services, workers, jobs, or static sites.
 Web services, workers, and jobs are built from source code repositories or container images and are hosted in containers.
 Static sites are built from a directory of static files and hosted on DigitalOcean’s CDN.

 Each component in an app has its own settings that determine its deployment configuration, including its instance size, build and run commands, and available HTTP ports.
-To configure the settings for a component, click Edit beside the component you want to change on the Resources screen.
+To configure the settings for a component, click Edit beside the component you want to change on the Resource settings table.

 App Platform displays the settings for the component, several of which may be auto-filled by App Platform’s detection system.
 You can configure the following settings for your app: